An R user who would like to share awesome things in R

 namedata <- babynames %>% filter(name == "Orange") %>% filter(sex == "M") %>% arrange(year)head(namedata)

-to highlight specific lines of the text output
+use the chunk option highlight.output to highlight specific lines of the text output

 Source: